cossou/JasperPHP/src/JasperStarter/README.md

 JasperStarter is an opensource command line launcher and batch compiler for [JasperReports][].

+The official homepage is [jasperstater.cenote.de][].

+**JasperStarter is not vulnerable to [CVE-2021-44228](https://nvd.nist.gov/vuln/detail/CVE-2021-44228).**

+**But all releases including 3.5.0 contain log4j-1.2.17 which is affected by [CVE-2019-17571](https://nvd.nist.gov/vuln/detail/CVE-2019-17571).** I cannot say if it is possible to exploit this with JasperStarter but in any case you should update to a newer version of JasperStarter.

 It has the following features:

-  * Run any JasperReport that needs a jdbc, csv, xml or empty datasource
+  * Run any JasperReport that needs a jdbc, csv, xml, json, jsonql or empty datasource
   * Use with any database for which a jdbc driver is available
+  * Run reports with subreports
   * Execute reports that need runtime parameters.
 Any parameter whose class has a string constructor is accepted.
 Additionally the following types are supported or have special handlers: